 Abortion is a very common experience for women.
-In Canada, about one in three of us will have at least one in our lifetime.
+Transgender and nonbinary people have them too.
+In Canada, about one in three of us will have at least one abortion in our lifetime.
 Because of stigma - the social judgement on abortion and those of us who have them - we don't always feel safe to share our stories.
 We may feel isolated in this experience but we are not alone.